ndlib/siphon-review/README.md

 # Docker Instructions

 ## When running docker locally
-Uncomment the following last 2 lines of code in the Dockerfile.apachePHP file so that Nginx will start.
+Uncomment the following last 2 lines of code in the Dockerfile.passenger file so that Passenger will start.
 Local builds will use mysql image whereas AWS uses RDS and variable values come from parameter store.
 ```
-ENTRYPOINT ["/usr/local/bin/docker-entrypoint.sh"]
+ENTRYPOINT ["/usr/bin/docker-entrypoint.sh"]
-CMD ["nginx"]
+CMD passenger start -e production

 You can also change the ENV variables values for the docker mysql image.
 Modify the .env file and populate it with passwords needed to create the MySQL database, access the database.
 The file should look something like the following: